 Scientists gathered at the SETI Institute in Mountain View, California in March, 2018 to chart new approaches to answering the question: are we alone?
 The conference, titled “Decoding Alien Intelligence”, sought to broaden perspectives and expand the methodologies applied in the effort to detect extraterrestrial technology.

 Decoding Alien Intelligence

 “New tools are available that can enable this approach and help us decipher the evolutionary and probabilistic nature of advanced alien life,” said organizer and SETI Institute Director Nathalie Cabrol.
 “We can build a new roadmap that is multidisciplinary, that opens the toolbox.”

-A recently released update to the Drake Equation – a framework for discussing the probability of intelligent life existing beyond Earth – is receiving a fair bit of media buzz.
+An update to the Drake Equation – a framework for discussing the probability of intelligent life existing beyond Earth – is receiving a fair bit of media buzz.
 The Drake equation was developed during the outset of the modern SETI field to act as a framework for the scientific community to discuss the probability of advanced extraterrestrial life.
 The probabilistic argument was devised by pioneer in the search for extraterrestrial intelligence, Dr. Frank Drake, who participated in the new study.

 According to the study, if advanced aliens exist on the furthest edge of the galaxy from us, any signals traveling at the speed of light will not reach us for quite some time.
 Any signals that do reach our planet will likely be vestiges of a long dead civilization.

 “There’s the chance that it’s still alive “but no longer transmitting,” Drake said.
 “Or it may have changed in a very big way, such as migrating from the planet to escape its expanding star.”